How fast are ebikes?

 Sadly the presence of a battery does make electric bikes heavier than non-assisted bikes.
 However, they are not all huge behemoths!

 The lightest electric bike we have is our folding bike range which are just 20KG

-If you have an Electric assist bike then you don’t need a license at all.
-However, if you are on any vehicle that has a motor without pedals, or can go above 15.5mph with pedals, then you will require a CBT license and the vehicle needs to be registered with the DVLA.
+If you have an Electric assist bike then you don’t need a licence at all.
+However, if you are on any vehicle that has a motor without pedals, or can go above 15.5mph with pedals, then you will require a CBT licence and the vehicle needs to be registered with the DVLA.

-For full licensing information, please see our electric bike license page.
+For full licencing information, please see our electric bike licence page.